PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Five1.md

 Drawing her away from a small pile of fabric, he sat her down, explaining: "Now to sort your hair out!".
 She managed to look at what he had done to her jumper.
 It was less baggy, with a long thick stitch.
 It was well balanced against the other under-arm alteration.
 The excess length of trouser leg had been cut off and seamed, instead of roll-ups.

 However, between looks, her head possition was adjusted by a gentle hand.
-Sometimes, but not always, the touch was answered by the sound of snipping.
+Sometimes, but not always, the touch was followed by the sound of snipping.

 "There...", and he brought a small mirror to her face.
 Her hair had defined steps, but was still shaggy.
 "Just a tidy.", he underplayed, and then he paused.
 For a moment, he almost looked like he was going to say something, but it passed.